 In 2012 I was a co-principal investigator for the New Medicine Service (NMS) Project, commissioned by the Department of Health.
 In this study we investigated the impact of a community pharmacy intervention on medicines adherence.
 We demonstrated that the intervention improved adherence in a cost effective manner.
 The main study website, including the final report, is available at www.NMSevaluation.org.uk and the main study papers are (effectiveness) here and (cost-effectiveness) here.

 In 2016 I was commissioned to evaluate a local initiative to implement community pharmacist prescribers in general practices.
-This work is currently in the reporting phase and will be available in due course.
+This work has now reported and is available here.

 Current research includes the NHS England commissioned national evaluation of Wave 1 Pharmacists in General Practices.
 The lead researcher on this project is Dr Claire Mann.